catamphetamine/require-hacker/README.md

 #### .resolve(path, module)

 Resolves a requireable `path` to a real filesystem path to a javascript (or json) file.
 Resolution is performed relative to the `module` (javascript file) passed as the second parameter (resolves `npm link`, global `node_modules`, etc).
 It's just an alias to the native Node.js path resolution function.
+Will throw `Error: Cannot find module '...'` if the `path` isn't resolved to an existing javascript (or json) file.

 ## Gotchas